knes1/todo/README.md

-# Minimal Spring Boot Todo List Application
+# Logging query counts per request in a simple Spring Boot Todo List Application

 This is a minimal Spring Boot Todo List application.
 I've created this app as a testing ground for an idea on how to log number of SQL queries Hibernate executes during rendering of a view (page).